-Our focus on tracking individual loads, rather than complete disaggregation, stems from a recognition that i) accurate disaggregation continues to be an elusive goal despite two decades of research, and ii) the simpler load tracking problem is sufficient for many sensor-based applications and can be more efficient and accurate.
-Prior disaggregation approaches differ widely based on τ 's value, which ranges from >100,000,000 samples per second [21] to one sample per hour [19].
-Interestingly, a recent survey [1] points out that, despite τ 's importance, prior work often does not report it.
+Our focus on tracking individual loads, rather than complete disaggregation, stems from a recognition that (i) accurate disaggregation continues to be an elusive goal despite two decades of research, and (ii) the simpler load tracking problem is sufficient for many sensor-based applications and can be more efficient and accurate.
+Prior disaggregation approaches differ widely based on $\tau$ 's value, which ranges from >100,000,000 samples per second (Patel et al. 2007) to one sample per hour (Kolter and Ng 2010).
+Interestingly, a recent survey (Armel et al. 2013) points out that, despite $\tau$ 's importance, prior work often does not report it.

-In addition, despite the plethora of prior work on disaggregation, the same survey [1] highlights the lack of research that targets second-level sampling.
-To the best of our knowledge, only Hart's original work [11] and two recent papers [16, 18], which both use an approach based on Factorial Hidden Markov Models (FHMMs), target data with second-level sampling resolution, albeit for full disaggregation.
-Since there is no prior work on online load tracking, we use a FHMM technique modified for online operation as a baseline "strawman" for comparing PowerPlay's performance and accuracy, as described in §6.
+In addition, despite the plethora of prior work on disaggregation, the same survey (Armel et al. 2013) highlights the lack of research that targets second-level sampling.
+To the best of our knowledge, only Hart's original work (Hart 1992) and two recent papers (Kim et al. 2011; Kolter and Johnson 2011), which both use an approach based on Factorial Hidden Markov Models (FH-MMs), target data with second-level sampling resolution, albeit for full disaggregation.
+Since there is no prior work on online load tracking, we use a FHMM technique modified for online operation as a baseline for comparing PowerPlay's performance and accuracy, as described in Section 6.